nwtoht-ca/healix-docs/docs/creating-plans/forms-and-fields/form-editor/form-components/advanced/verify.md

 ### Display
 Some display options are relevant dependong on the type of verification selected.
 The options are:
 #### Email
-Input Mask and Input Mask Placeholder are ignored.
+"Input Mask" and "Input Mask Placeholder" are ignored.
 #### Phone
-Input Mask and Input Mask Placeholder can be used to format the phone number.
+"Input Mask" and "Input Mask Placeholder" should be used to format (and validate) the phone number, but the CM can use these to determine the input value.
 ### Validation
 Validation of the phone number or email address is done by the component to ensure that the user can only send valid input (it is of course up to the user to input their own email or phone).
 Generally, the only validation option that CMs will use is the "Required" option.